 Fox News reports that he wrote to Putin's press secretary requesting assistance on the real estate deal, and spoke to the press secretary’s assistant on the phone about it.
 In November of 2015, Cohen also spoke on the phone (at Ivanka Trump's request) with a Russian Olympic weight lifter who offered to introduce Donald Trump to Putin to facilitate plans for the building.
 In a sentencing memorandum, the Special Counsel’s Office revealed that a Russian national in contact with Cohen (thought to be this weight lifter), claimed to be a “trusted person” in the Russian Federation offered the campaign “political synergy” and “synergy on a government level,” and insisted that a meeting with Putin could have “phenomenal” impact, “not only in political but in a business dimension as well.”
 Cohen did not follow up on the invitation, because he and Felix Sater were already working with a different person (possibly referring to Evgeny Shmykov) whom he believed to have Russian government connections.

-Michael Cohen pled guilty to lying to Congress about this real estate project in Moscow, which Cohen was trying to develop during the campaign.
+Michael Cohen pled guilty to lying to Congress about this real estate project in Moscow.
 According to documents filed with his guilty plea, “The Moscow Project was discussed multiple times within the Company and did not end in January 2016” and “Cohen agreed to travel to Russia in connection with the Moscow Project and took steps in contemplation of Individual 1's [Donald Trump] possible travel to Russia.”

 Though he was the president's personal attorney, with no role in government, Michael Cohen was also involved in delivering a very pro-Russia "peace plan" for Ukraine from a Ukrainian politician to National Security Adviser Michael Flynn.
 The "peace plan" was to have been promoted using funding from Vekselberg.